Urban supply logistics, micro-hubs, convenience stores and the digital solution with the GS1 DataMatrix code – Image: Xpert.Digital

-🏙️🚛 Convenience stores like 7-Eleven are playing an increasingly important role in the implementation of micro-hubs, especially in the area of urban logistics and the so-called “last mile”.
-The combination of strategic location, existing infrastructure and the increasing demand for fast deliveries makes these stores central players in urban supply.
+🏙️🚛 Convenience stores like 7-Eleven are playing an increasingly important role in the implementation of micro-hubs, particularly in urban logistics and the so-called "last mile."
+The combination of strategic location, existing infrastructure, and the rising demand for fast deliveries makes these stores key players in urban supply.

 Suitable for: